cpv994-crypto/Specula-Terminal/README.md

 # Specula Terminal

-A Next.js 14 (App Router) + Tailwind CSS + TypeScript experience that renders a terminal-inspired site for Specula.
-The application is fully routable with pages for the story, recent deployments, and contact signals—all driven by text-only assets so PRs stay lightweight.
+An institutional observation terminal built with Next.js 14 (App Router), Tailwind CSS, and TypeScript.
+The interface trades marketing gloss for a calm, glassy workspace inspired by Palantir Gotham and Reuters Eikon.

 ## Project structure